MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 - When do entity.owner vs world.getLocalPlayer() change - it seems that in `transferOwnership` that the former has already changed but not the latter?
 - Does simulation=false disable a collision (e.g. can something still hit it or go through a trigger)?
 The answer should be yes!
-- When Attachable By is set to owner, can I programatically attach the entity to anyone in the world?
-Can I attach to one player, detach, then attach to another player?
 * when calling allowPlayerJoin(false), can players join by invite or is the instance actually LOCKED vs Closed?